-Theory Of Higher Order Sequence Of Primes, Askew Primes And Special Curves Connecting Any Two Real Numbers Mr. RAMESH CHANDRA BAGADI BECE (Osmania), MSEM, MSCEE, MAP (Wisconsin, USA), FIE, ChEngr (India) Founder & Owner RAMESH BAGADI CONSULTING LLC {R042752} Madison, Wisconsin - 53715 United States Of America ABSTRACT In this research manuscript, the author has presented a novel notion of Higher Order Sequence Of Primes, Askew Primes And Special Curves Connecting Any Two Real Numbers.
-Key Words: Prime Numbers INTRODUCTION Since, the dawn of civilization, human kind has been leaning on the Sequence of Primes to devise Evolution Schemes akin to the behavior of the Distribution of Primes, in an attempt to mimic natural phenomenon and be able to forecast useful aspects of science of the aforementioned phenomenon.
+Theory Of Higher Order Sequence Of Primes, Askew Primes, One Step Evolution Of Any Element Of Any Higher Order Sequence Of Primes Or Any element of Any Askew Primes Sequence - The Notion Of Special Curves Connecting Any Two Real Numbers As An Example Of Application Mr. RAMESH CHANDRA BAGADI BECE (Osmania), MSEM, MSCEE, MAP (Wisconsin, USA), FIE, ChEngr (India) Founder & Owner RAMESH BAGADI CONSULTING LLC {R042752} Madison, Wisconsin - 53715 United States Of America Abstract In this research manuscript, the author has presented a novel notion of Higher Order Sequence Of Primes, Askew Primes, One Step Evolution of any element of Higher Order Sequence Of Primes, One Step Evolution of any element of Askew Primes Sequence and finally, Special Curves Connecting Any Two Real Numbers.
+Key Words: Prime Numbers Introduction Since, the dawn of civilization, human kind has been leaning on the Sequence of Primes to devise Evolution Schemes akin to the behavior of the Distribution of Primes, in an attempt to mimic natural phenomenon and be able to forecast useful aspects of science of the aforementioned phenomenon.
 Many western and as well as oriental Mathematicians and Physicsts have understood the importance of Prime Numbers (in the ambit of Quantum Groups, Hopf Algebras, Differentiable Quantum Manifolds, etc.,) in understanding subatomic processes such as Symmetry Breaking, Standard Model Explanation, etc. In this research note, the author advocates a novel concept of Higher Order Sequence Of Primes.
-THEORY (AUTHOR'S MODEL OF THEORY OF HIGHER ORDER SEQUENCE OF PRIMES [1], [2], [3], [8]) A Positive Integer Number is considered as a Prime Number in a Certain Higher Order (Positive Integer ≥ 2) Space, say R, if it is factorizable into a Product of (R-1) factors wherein the factors are (R-1) number of Distinct Non-Reducible Positive Integer Numbers (Primes of 2nd Order Space).
+Theory Of Higher Order Sequences(s) Of Primes [1], [2], [3], [8] A Positive Integer Number is considered as a Prime Number in a Certain Higher Order (Positive Integer ≥ 2) Space, say R, if it is factorizable into a Product of (R-1) factors wherein the factors are (R-1) number of Distinct Non-Reducible Positive Integer Numbers (Primes of 2nd Order Space).
 Example:

 The general Primes that we usually refer to can be called as Primes of 2nd Order Space.
 Example: